milicas19/SpatialTranscriptomicsDataClustering/README.md

 </pre>

 ## Taks 2
-Analyzing the impact of cell spatial coordinates and gene expressions on cell type
+Analyzing the impact of spatial coordinates and gene expressions of cell on cell type

 - using 40 PCA components WITHOUT reduction:
 <pre>